 You can usually switch cookies off by adjusting your browser settings to stop it from accepting cookies.
 Doing so however will likely limit the functionality of our’s and a large proportion of the world’s websites as cookies are a standard part of most modern websites

 It may be that your concerns around cookies relate to so called “spyware”.
-Rather than switching off cookies in your browser you may find that anti-spyware software achieves the same objective by automatically deleting cookies considered to be invasive.
+Rather than switching off cookies in your browser you may find that a privacy friendly browser achieves the same objective by automatically deleting cookies considered to be invasive.